brycecooperkawa/vwAdmin/README.md

 **Create Account Instructions:**
 *Create account creates a user account that can be used in the application*

-# Instructions To Use:
+# Instructions To Use And Setup:
 index.html contains all html and js code
 styling is saved in the Styles.css code
 .glb file is used to model display
 if you want to set this up in a new github repository, follow the instructions linked here to set up the web page through github pages:
 https://docs.github.com/en/pages/quickstart

-# Login Information:
-admin username: vw
-admin password: admin

 # Web Page Information:
 currently hosted on github pages under the url: